Evan Bush: Major League Soccer

 On September 28, 2020, after appearing in zero games for Montreal, the club traded Bush to Canadian rival Vancouver Whitecaps FC, in exchange for Vancouver's third-round pick in the 2021 MLS SuperDraft.

+Bush (right) being substituted off after breaking his arm in 2024.

-Bush was traded to Columbus Crew on December 14, 2020, in exchange for $125,000 of General Allocation Money.
-During the 2021 season, Bush made five total appearances for the Crew, including the 2–0 shutout of Cruz Azul in the Campeones Cup.
-On January 10, 2022, Bush re-signed with the Columbus Crew for the 2022 season, with an option for the 2023 season.
+Bush was traded to the Columbus Crew on December 14, 2020, in exchange for $125,000 of General Allocation Money.
+During the 2021 season, Bush made five total appearances for the Black and Gold, including the 2–0 shutout of Cruz Azul in the Campeones Cup.
+On January 10, 2022, Bush re-signed with the Crew for the 2022 season, with an option for the 2023 season.
 At the end of the 2023 season, Bush re-signed with Columbus on a one year deal.
 During the 2024 season, Bush broke his arm in a collision in a match against Real Salt Lake, and suffered a further setback when he broke the same arm while training in preparation for his return.
+At the conclusion of the season, Bush signed a one-year deal for the 2025 season.
+During the 2025 season, he appeared in a total of seven games for the club, earning a shutout on his first game back following his arm break, a 0–0 draw versus New York City FC. on December 11, 2025, he re-signed with Columbus until the end of 2026.